urveshgohil/gulp-demo/README.md

 Gulp.js Demo

 Download and fire npm command.
-Using gulp, gulp-sass, node-sass, gulp-concat, gulp-uglify Packages.
+Using gulp, gulp-sass, gulp-concat, gulp-uglify, sass Packages.

 In this video, we will learn following things:
 1. How to install Gulp